Sylius/PluginTemplate/README.md

 <p align="center">Template for starting Sylius plugins.</p>

 ---

+### Requirements

+- *nix based operating system (macOS, Linux, WSL2)
+- make
+- PHP version 8.0 or higher
+- Node.js version 16 or higher

+### Usage

 This repo can be used to scaffold a Sylius plugin.
 Follow these steps to get started:

-1. Press the "Use this template" button at the top of this repo to create a new repo with the contents of this skeleton.
-2. Run `php ./configure.php` to run a script that will replace all placeholders throughout all the files.
+1. Run `composer create-project sylius/plugin-template ProjectName`
-3. Have fun creating your package.
+2. Have fun creating your package.
-4. If you need help creating a plugin, consider reading our <a href="https://docs.sylius.com/en/latest/plugin-development-guide/index.html">Plugin Development</a> guide.
+3. If you need help creating a plugin, consider reading our <a href="https://docs.sylius.com/en/latest/plugin-development-guide/index.html">Plugin Development</a> guide.

+Alternatively you can use the "Use this template" button on GitHub to create a new repository based on this template.
+After that you can clone your freshly created repository and run `make configure` set up your brand-new plugin.

 ---
 <!--/delete-->
 # :plugin_name